Circle of the Beloved: The Episcopal Service Corps in Minnesota

 - We have amazing outdoor sports and activities year round!
 Minnesotans love being outside in the sun, snow, on the lake, and on the ski slopes.

-- Because we have so many young adults who care about serving their communities and love to have fun the Twin Cities are a great place to do a service year with Circle of the Beloved!
+- Because we have so many young adults who care about serving their communities and love to have fun the Twin Cities are a great place to live and serve with Circle of the Beloved!

 Why do we do what we do?

-In addition to all of the things that make Minnesota and the Twin Cities a great place to live for some of their residents , we also have some of the widest standard-of-living disparities between white people and people of color in the whole country.
-The legacy of systemic racism is particularly acute in housing, education, income, and access to opportunity.
-As followers of the way of Jesus, we are called to challenge disparities like these by knowing, loving, and serving our neighbors with hearts open to being more fully known by God and to more fully knowing the world that God so loves.
+Minneapolis and St. Paul are great places to live for many residents but we also have some of the widest standard-of-living disparities between white people and people of color in the country.
+The legacy of systemic racism is apparent in housing, education, income, and access to opportunity.
+As followers of the way of Jesus, we are called to challenge disparities like these by knowing, loving, and serving our neighbors with open hearts.
+Working as one with our neighbors offers kinship and reconciliation, equipping us to fully embrace God's way of love and mercy.

 Instead of operating from a benefactor paradigm of “us” helping “them,” we acknowledge our innate kinship, where all sides give and receive based on our mutual gifts and needs.